top of page

 It was not long ago that the focus on overall health in the world was for "eradication of disease and symptoms" (WHO, 1998).
 While disease eradication is vital, the humanistic and holistic approach to treatment and the focus on well-being has become equally important.

-The World Health Organization developed a full Quality of Life (WHOQOL) assessment released in 1998 to begin to emphasize "a state of physical, mental, and social well-being."
+The World Health Organization developed a full Quality of Life assessment released in 1998 to begin to emphasize "a state of physical, mental, and social well-being."
 Within it, the domains of quality of life assessed include:

 (a) physical - level of pain and comfort, energy vs fatigue, sexual wellness, sleep and rest, sensory functions